handsontable/handsontable/docs/11.1/guides/building-and-testing/modules.md

 #### Step 4: Register your editor

-Register your editor, using the `registerEditor()` method.
+Register your editor, using the `registerEditor()` function.
 For example:

 ```js
 import Handsontable from 'handsontable/base';